ppicazo97/Physics-Informed-Machine-Learning-for-Kinetic-Identification-of-Reaction-Mechanisms/README.md

-# ML-KIRM: Physics-Informed Machine Learning for Kinetic Identification of Reaction Mechanisms
+# ML-RKIM: Physics-Informed Machine Learning for Reaction Kinetics Identification and Modeling

-This repository contains the code, datasets, and supporting files used for the ML-KIRM framework presented in the paper.
-ML-KIRM is a physics-informed machine learning framework developed to identify **interpretable, closed-form kinetic models** from time-series data, consistent with established kinetic theory.
+This repository contains the code, datasets, and supporting files used for the ML-RKIM framework presented in the paper.
+ML-RKIM is a physics-informed machine learning framework developed to identify **interpretable, closed-form kinetic models** from time-series data, consistent with established kinetic theory.

 The repository includes:

 - the code used to generate the datasets
-- the code used to train the ML-KIRM models
+- the code used to train the ML-RKIM models
 - the datasets used in the paper in CSV format
 - a script for reproducing the main figures